Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/25 - Functional Programming/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:

-1. Create programs that utilize functional programming principles.
+After attaining this skill, and as a demonstration of it, I should be able to create a program that utilizes functional programming principles.

 **Objectives**